 As intriguing solicitations come across your desk, you can quickly and easily research the organizations to see if you should pursue further.
 You should be able to check out any reputable charity online.

-The Better Business Bureau Wise Giving Alliance rates a charity on 20 standards that cover governance, effectiveness, finances and fundraising.
+The Better Business Bureau Wise Giving Alliance rates a charity on 20 standards that cover governance, results reports, finances, and truthful and transparent representations.
 The standard rating is simple—met, unmet or unable to verify.

 Many states require charities to register, often with the Attorney General.
 The National Association of State Charity Officials has compiled a comprehensive list with contact information.